 It’s also a 15min walk away from the Xīnnánmén bus station.

-The staff I super friendly and helpful, its a popular place for foreigners, so you’re guaranteed to meet other travelers.
+The staff I super friendly and helpful, its a popular place for foreigners, so you’re guaranteed to meet other travellers.
 From 40RMB for a bed in a 10bed dorm a night.

 The main place to stay in Kanding is Zhilam Hostel; it’s run by a helpful American couple, it’s located on top of a hill overlooking the city, it’s a bit hard to find so be sure you got the name written down in Chinese on a paper.

-If its other foreign travelers in the area there’s a big change they are staying here.
+If its other foreign travellers in the area there’s a big change they are staying here.
 From 40RMB a night in a 6people dorm.